In this post we are going to go over the sustainable and zero-waste options you have for your menstruation cycle.

 Caring for your washable pad is extremely simple.
 You rinse them under cold water when you remove them, then machine wash cold, and finally dry them in your dryer.
 No need to air dry here!
 If you are out and about and in need of changing your pad, they have a variety of reusable zippered wet/dry bags to store your lady helpers.

-In my last post in this series on how to have a sustainable and zero-waste period, we are going to talk about period pain management!
+In my next post in this series on how to have a sustainable and zero-waste period, I share with you all the zero-waste and holistic period pain management options I've tried.
 There are a lot of amazing non-toxic and sustainable options at your fingertips to help you through PMS and I can't wait to share them with you!

 Did you love this post?